 The restaurants I most highly recommend are oriental: Thai and Lebanese.
-They have the largest selections of meals, you can expect an exceptional meal regardless of your selection, and they have particularly appetizing decors and an eye for interior design with a timeless, romantic, exotic feel.
+They have the largest selections of meals, you can expect an exceptional meal regardless of your selection, and they have particularly appetizing decors and an eye for interior design with an antique, exotic feel.
 They are not as expensive as the European ones, the meals are always beautifully arranged on the plate, and the taste is absolutely incredible.

 One Thai restaurant that stood out to me is Thai Banyan, with the best-cooked tofu and curries that I have ever tried.
 Among Lebanese restaurants’ meals offer, do try out the falafel balls with tahini sauce!

 Wiesbaden has a surprising amount of amenities for its rather small size.
 You can find almost any kind of place you may want to spend your leisure time in Wiesbaden, from forests and parks to gyms and pools to cinemas and theatres to dance and martial arts classes.
 And they are all within a quick walk’s distance!